awsdocs/aws-xray-developer-guide/doc-source/xray-api-segmentdocuments.md

     For example, 10:00AM December 1st, 2016 PST in epoch time is `1480615200` seconds, or `58406520` in hexadecimal digits\.
   + A 96\-bit identifier for the trace, globally unique, in **24 hexadecimal digits**\.
 + `parent_id` – Segment ID of the subsegment's parent segment\.
 Required only if sending a subsegment separately\.
+In the case of nested subsegments, a subsegment can have a segment or a subsegment as its parent\.
 + `type` – `subsegment`\.
 Required only if sending a subsegment separately\.

 The following fields are optional for subsegments\.